 - Can I make cheesy goulash(taco style pasta) ahead of time?
 Yes, you can.
 Pasta with meat sauce is a great dish to make ahead.
 This dish can be made ahead and then either reheated or just baked until cheesy melty goodness starts to happen.
 I actually think its much better if it has time to rest before baking it.
 It allows all of the juices and flavors to really get into the pasta for a full blast of flavor.

-- What to serve for side dishes with taco pasta?
+- What to serve for side dishes with tex-mex pasta?
 This recipe is great for having company at the last minute because most things in this recipe are ingredients that you have on hand.
-Serve it along with a simple salad (here’s a great simple balsamic vinaigrette recipe) and some cheesy garlic bread and you’re set for the evening.
+Serve it along with a simple salad and some crispy garlic bread and you’re set for the evening.

 - When serving taco goulash for company what can I serve to drink with it?
 Pair with your favorite red wine.
 I have really been into Chiantis and Malbec’s recently, both work well with the tomato sauce and cheese in this goulash recipe.